-To ensure data security, take appropriate protective measures such as:

-- Set up a firewall

-- Close unnecessary network ports.

-- Only enable remote access via VPN tunnel.

-- Do not set up port forwarding at the communication port in use.

-- In order to deactivate the Modbus interface, reset the inverter to the default settings or deactivate the activated parameter again.
+- Take appropriate protective measures, such as: - Set up a firewall. - Close unnecessary network ports. - Only enable remote access via VPN tunnel. - Do not set up port forwarding at the communication port in use. - In order to deactivate the Modbus interface, reset the inverter to default settings or deactivate the activated parameter again.

-Activate the Modbus interface and adjust the communication ports if necessary (see the technical information "SMA and SunSpec Modbus® Interface" at www.SMA-Solar.com).
+Activate the Modbus interface and adjust the communication ports if necessary (see the technical information "SMA Modbus® Interface" or "SunSpec® Modbus® Interface" at www.SMA-Solar.com).